Which is the Best Hypnotherapy Training Course ?

 Yes.
-The ICCHP Practitioner Certificate and Practitioner Diploma hypnotherapy training courses have been assessed and validated by The General Hypnotherapy Standards Council (GHSC) and our training courses meet (and exceed) all of the requirements outlined by the UK Complementary and Natural Healthcare Council (CNHC), which was established with the support of the UK government Department of Health to be the ultimate representative independent body representing hypnotherapists, hypnotherapy training standards and other complementary healthcare professionals.
+The ICCHP Practitioner Certificate and Practitioner Diploma hypnotherapy training courses have been assessed and validated by The General Hypnotherapy Standards Council (GHSC) and the International Certification Council (ICC), our training courses meet (and exceed) all of the requirements outlined by the UK Complementary and Natural Healthcare Council (CNHC), which was established with the support of the UK government Department of Health to be the ultimate representative independent body representing hypnotherapists, hypnotherapy training standards and other complementary healthcare professionals.

 Validation is normally a process that universities or other educational establishments use to approve a course being taught under the approval of that educational establishment as part of its own programme of study.
 It means that you will receive an award from the educational establishment - for example a BSc or MSc degree.
 Courses can also be validated by independent professional bodies.

 Accreditation normally means that the course has gone through a process set down by a university, educational establishment or professional body in order to fulfil specific requirements, such as the qualification of staff and teaching standards, minimum content delivery, grading and marking quality and standards, etc. Some universities and educational establishments will accredit a course and accept the course as part of their programme and award credit for students studying for a qualification with them.
 Independent professional bodies may accredit a course to show that it meets a minimum set of standards and training in order for their students to become members of these professional bodies.
 Certification is similar and it means that some organisation has set some standards that the course and course provider have met.

 With regards to hypnotherapy training and practice, there are a vast number of different professional bodies and training providers who offer accredited, validated or certified courses.
 However, some of these can be misleading.